User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

 \subsection{Outline}

-The presented challenges in this survey target critical topics.
+The challenges presented in this survey target critical topics.
 Section~\ref{sec:systemModel} briefly presents the cell-free network architecture.
 Section~\ref{sec:fronthaul} investigates the main bottleneck for the deployment of cell-free MIMO networks, which is the fronthaul.
 We analyze the solutions being studied in the literature, and we highlight some promising technologies to overcome this bottleneck.
 Section~\ref{sec:CSI} examines the problem of estimating the CSI, where we investigate the proposed pilot assignment (PA) policies.
 We discuss two important channel properties, namely channel hardening and favorable propagation, and we review what the cell-free MIMO literature states about their applicability, furthermore, we examine the topics related to mobility in cell-free networks.

 In Section~\ref{sec:servingCluster}, we investigate the feature that distinguishes user-centric cell-free MIMO from a general cell-free massive MIMO scheme, which is the formation of serving clusters.
 In Section~\ref{sec:resourceAllocation}, we delve deeply into the extensively studied topic of resource allocation, where we examine the optimization of different Quality of Service (QoS) requirements for future networks.
-In Section~\ref{sec:MiscellaneousTopics}, we consider topics such as delay, signal synchronization and scalability.
-The delay metric is less-frequently studied.
-This is particularly interesting, since latency is a priority metric for many applications, but there has been little focus on it in the literature.
-Furthermore, despite its importance, scalability of the solutions targeting the cell-free MIMO architecture is the focus of only few studies.
+In Section~\ref{sec:latsynch}, we consider topics such as latency and signal synchronization.
+The latency metric is less-frequently studied.
+This is particularly interesting, since delay is a priority for many applications, but there has been little focus on it in the user-centric cell-free MIMO literature.
+In Section~\ref{sec:MiscellaneousTopics}, we consider miscellaneous topics such as scalability, intelligent reflecting surfaces (IRSs)-aided networks, and the role of machine learning.
+We note that despite its importance, scalability of the solutions targeting the cell-free MIMO architecture is the focus of only few studies.
 In Section~\ref{sec:openResearchProb}, we summarize some open-research problems.
 Finally, in Section~\ref{sec:conclusionFutureDirections}, we compile a conclusion that states the important findings, key elements and possible future directions.
 Additionally, throughout the paper we present some tables that summarize some topics for easy reference.
-In Fig.~\ref{fig:ReviewTopics}, we summarize the areas of the challenges discussed in this paper.